-Toward a Taxonomy and Costing Method for Security Services
+Toward a Taxonomy and Costing Method for Security Services1

-Cynthia Irvine Naval Postgraduate School Monterey, CA
+Cynthia Irvine Naval Postgraduate School Monterey, CA Tim Levin Anteon Corporation Monterey, CA

-Abstract
+Abstract.
 A wide range of security services may be available to applications in a heterogeneous computer network environment.
 Resource Management Systems (RMSs) responsible for assigning computing and network resources to tasks need to know the resource-utilization costs associated with the various network security services.
 In order to understand the range of security services an RMS needs to manage, a preliminary security service taxonomy is defined.
-The taxonomy is used as a framework for defining the costs associated with network security services.
+The taxonomy is used a s framework for a preliminary method for defining the costs associated with network security services.